Average But Inspired

 Once another coat of Cypress Vine green by Behr and varnish were applied, the green darkened.

-I then got to work replacing the drawer pulls on the top two drawers because one of the original four was missing.
 I found these antique brass drawer pulls (pull pictured on the left) and think they work well with the original look of the piece!

 This antique dresser got new hardware to look original.

-I put the whole thing back together and was so happy that this tall dresser now looks right at home in my living room!
+I put the whole thing back together and was so happy that this tall painted dresser now looks right at home in my living room!

 Gorgeous!
 This tall dresser looks right at home in this green living room.
 The two-tone look features natural wood and Cypress Vine green paint by Behr.